djmgit/Migrator/README.md

 Migrator is a CLI based tool for easy and flexible migration of kafka topic partions to given set of brokers Migrator can used to easily move topic partions without using those long kakfa commands.
 Also it displays reassignment data in simple and easy to understand/edit table format.
-It replaces those largy kafka-cli commands with short and crisp commands.
+It replaces those large kafka-cli commands with short and crisp commands.

 ### Features provided by Migrator